 Migrating from Istio to Anthos Service Mesh takes some planning.
 This page provides information to help you prepare for the migration.

-Reviewing the profiles
+Reviewing the supported features

 Preparing configuration files